 How to Get Rid of Soul-Crushing Amounts of Debt

 In this multi-part finance series for nurses, we’ve already covered in part 1 and part 2 the incredible wealth generating possibilities that come with smart retirement account investing.
-We even dove into how a nurse who started investing at the beginning of her career could retire with more wealth than some doctors.
+We even dove into how a nurse who started investing at the beginning of her or his career could retire with more wealth than some doctors.

 Then you throw in additional costs of living such as a house downpayment or major car repair, and suddenly you find yourself buried in a mountain of debt.

-- A proper mindset when it comes to debt
+- A proper mindset when it comes to debt relief (especially nursing school debt)

 - A 4-step process for slaying your debt monster